linonetwo/browser-adaptation-dynamic-theme/README.md

 # Adapting the browser toolbar based on web sites & an user experience experiment for Firefox

+---

+There are PRs haven't been merged for a long time, so I fork the original repo, and republish it for myself.

+---

 ![](https://raw.githubusercontent.com/taboca/themematcher/master/images/logo.png)

 ## Project introduction